MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 4. The **Microsoft Azure Information Protection** wizard will open.
 If the wizard does not display on the desktop, select the icon for the wizard on the taskbar to display the wizard.

-5. In the wizard, on the **Install the Azure Information Protection client** page, clear (uncheck) the **Help improve Azure Information Protection by send usage statistics to Microsoft** check box and then select the **I agree** button.
+5. In the wizard, on the **Install the Azure Information Protection client** window that appears, clear (uncheck) the **Help improve Azure Information Protection by send usage statistics to Microsoft** check box and then select the **I agree** button.

 6. If a **User Account Control notification** dialog box appears that asks whether the app is allowed to make changes to this device, select **Yes**.